-These projects were created by Hobart College students in 2018 studying Robotics and Game Design (Engineering Design 2).
+These projects were created by Hobart College students undertaking Engineering Design 2 (Robotics and Game Development).

 Working in teams and given only three weeks, their challenge was to make a robotic assistive device.

 Teams were assessed for their planning, presentation, and documentation.
 As part of the presentation, projects were evaluated by self- and peer-assessment according to the following criteria…

 - Creativity and innovation – How unique and imaginative is the idea?

 - Need – Does the project fill a gap?

 - Effectiveness and usability – How well does it do what it was intended to do?

 - Level of difficulty – How ambitious was the project?

 - Communication – How much effort has been put into the presentation?